 SOME KEY HISTORICAL DEVELOPMENTS | NEW ZEALAND BUILD

-Bob, these are great, but not sure if these are finalised?
+BOB, these are great, but not sure if these are finalised?
 I think they may need a brief sentence further to explain significance???? or maybe just a better explanation, ie 2023 ENERGY EFFICIENT doesn't mean a lot to me...

 Re Building Code, this page isn't the platform to explain it's pitfalls, I can have a button link to take us to that particular page...
 (That page will also be in the main menu).